-Established in 1992, the HS Genealogy / History Achievement Award presents a citation and $1,500* to a librarian, library or publisher, in recognition of professional achievement in historical or genealogical reference, service, or research librarianship.
+Established in 1992, the HS Genealogy / History Achievement Award, sponsored by ProQuest, presents a citation and $1,500* to a librarian, library or publisher, in recognition of professional achievement in historical or genealogical reference, service, or research librarianship.
 The recipient shall be selected for exceptional accomplishment in one or more of the following areas: leadership; service; training; reference; or publication of recent, significant print or digital reference works/projects that offer access to genealogical or historical sources.
 Preference shall be given to members of RUSA.

 *Monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.

-To nominate a deserving member, download and complete the nomination form, and send to the committee chair, Jennifer Daugherty, [email protected].
+To nominate a deserving member, complete the nomination form.
 The nomination form can be found on the RUSA Update Resources page.
+Non-ALA members must submit their nominations to the committee chair.

 Nomination materials should include the following: